The costs incurred for different companies are as varied as their needs, so you will need to put together your own bespoke budget.

 A place to stay is a big consideration when bringing a show to the Fringe.

-As part of our support services for participants, the Fringe Society offers a single platform to help.
-The 2019 Accommodation platform will be live in early March.
+As part of our support services for participants, the Fringe Society offers a single platform to help and for 2019 we've negotiated affordable accommodation options to suit most needs.
+Find out more through the 2019 accommodation portal.

 No matter where you stay in Edinburgh, be safe!
 Instances of fraud, while given the scale of the Fringe, are thankfully quite low.
 Follow these top tips to ensure any financial transactions you undertake follow due process.